How to Grow and Care for Nerve Plants (Fittonia) Indoors

 Watering

-Water Nerve Plant liberally during the growing season and allow the soil to top 1-2 in. of soil to dry out between waterings to keep the soil consistently moist.
+Water Nerve Plant liberally during the growing season and allow the soil to top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.

 Cut down on watering during the cold season to keep the soil slightly moist as growth is minimal at this time.